modernserf/huevos-rancheros/README.md

 ## Pantry.jsx

 I use the same Egg component both in the pantry and on the plate.
+Here I've got a list of all my ingredients -- Egg, Tomato, Tortilla, Salsa, and Cheese -- they all have the same interface.

  In the pantry, I make a button for every ingredient i have; when I click a button, it's handled by this onClick method which adds a new ingredient to the global state, which triggers a redraw in all the components that consume the global state.

 ## IngredientSVG.jsx